stoeckley/Eat-Static/README.md

 ;; Note that the df form and the pred form simply have the exact same ;; vector-formatted arg list.
-;; You can accomplish both at once using the object macro:
+;; You can accomplish both at once using the "describe" macro:

 ;; Two birds, one stone:

-(object child [:str name fav-toy :i age :k education])
+(describe child [:str name fav-toy :i age :k education])

 ;; This one-liner generates an assertive constructer called make-child ;; and a true/false non-assertive validator called child?

 (def alex
    (make-child {:name "alex" :fav-toy "legos"